rcnfinance/marmo-docs/docs/Intents_Transactions.md

 Transactions that take place within Marmo are called Intents.
 Every Intent represents a signer's intention to broadcast a transaction to the Ethereum network.
 Intents get executed (effectively becoming Transactions) by the Relayer, which nevertheless has little to no control over their content.
 This characteristic guarantees the system's trustlessness and security.

-(WIP)

-# Intent Building
+# Intents

-Intents can perform a wide array of operations, ranging from sending cryptocurrency to interacting with complex platforms built on the Ethereum network.
+Intents can perform a wide array of operations, ranging from sending cryptocurrency to interacting with complex services built on the Ethereum network.

-## Intent action
+## Intent Actions

-Inside Intents we have Intent actions, those are the representation of the desired operation to perform, but it has no information about the rules of execution
+Every Intent includes a series of Intent Actions, which are representations of the operations the signer wants to perform.
+The Intent Actions do not include information on how those operations are to be executed, allowing the Relayer to implement the most efficient strategy each time.

 ```
 Intent Action: Do X
 Intent: Do [Intent action] before [time]
 ```
+# Sending Cryptocurrency

+Intents can be used to send cryptocurrency from one Wallet to another (including standard Ethereum Wallets not related to Marmo).

-### Sending ETH
+## Sending ETH

-ETH is the main cryptocurrency existing on the Ethereum network; it has a special place on the protocol, therefore making transfers of this currency is the most basic example of an Intent.
+Ether (ETH) is the cryptocurrency that powers the Ethereum network.
+Making ETH transactions is the most basic example of an Intent.

 <!--DOCUSAURUS_CODE_TABS-->
 <!--JavaScript-->